DeSantis’ move sending migrants to Martha’s Vineyard isn’t unexpected - NewsBreak

 “Now it seems that the situation is only getting worse because we're not just targeting children who aren't accompanied, now the governor is essentially going after every child, whether they're unaccompanied or not,” said Florida Representative Anna Eskamani of Orlando, who is the daughter of immigrants and a strong advocate for immigrant rights.

-Eskamani has opposed the governor’s policies on illegal immigration, which only intensified this past session when Florida’s Republican-led legislature passed a law that penalizes transportation companies that bring migrants into the state.
+Eskamani has opposed the governor’s anti-immigration push, which only intensified this past session when Florida’s Republican-led legislature passed a law that penalizes transportation companies that bring migrants into the state.
 DeSantis also budgeted $12 million for a new immigrant relocation program to move them out.
 A plan that appears to be playing out for the world to see.

 “It's sad and disappointing that Republicans have seized anti-immigrant fervor to pursue their political agenda when, at the end of the day, we are a nation of immigrants and we should support those who are hungry and tired and seeking freedom and not continuously berate them and reject them and, in this case, traffic them to other parts of the country,” said Eskamani.